admob-plus/admob-plus/docs/faq.md

 IMO, small teams should focus on their product and move forward as quick as possible, while established teams should consider giving back to the community for what makes them succeed.

-I choose to have [a few fixed amount subscription plans](https://ratson.name/fund-admob-plus/), which can be cancelled at any time, so people who want to fund more could simply subscribe the plan longer.
+I prefer to have [a few fixed amount subscription plans](https://ratson.name/fund-admob-plus/), which can be cancelled at any time, so people who want to fund more could simply subscribe the plan longer.
 This also help me easily determine how much time I would spend on the projects each month.

+However, [paypal.me](https://www.paypal.me/ratsonal) is also available as [suggested](https://github.com/admob-plus/admob-plus/issues/10) by [@Blanketsniffer](https://github.com/Blanketsniffer).

 Maintaining an open source project is a continuous effort, I wish the support goes the same if possible.